 Engineered with the wishful thinking that the vulva is merely a puzzle to be solved, Eva is a rechargeable vibrator with flexible arms that tuck under the labia to secure the toy to one’s vulva, against the clitoris.
 It’s sort of a modern-day, body-safe take on the laughably-bad strap-on vibrators of yore (see: “I am not easily embarrassed when it comes to sex toys, but this one is just demeaning.
 It says, ‘hi, I’m a purple gooey butterfly haphazardly strapped around your body.
 Yes, it has come to this'”).

 Eva tries to keep your vagina accessible, open to being penetrated at all times.
 You know, so objects can slide into it.
 Or fly into it.
 Or plop into it.
 Whatever.
 I don’t know how you have sex.
-It does this because, ostensibly, all cis women are straight and all toys they use use during partnered sex must not get in the way of The Penis or The Man Body.1 They must require absolutely no assistance.
+It does this because, ostensibly, all cis women are straight and all toys they use use during partnered sex must not get in the way of The Penis or The Man Body. ((Seriously.
+Eva’s creators even said, “We set out to design a wearable clitoral stimulator that would enhance the lady’s pleasure without penalizing the gentlemen.”))
+They must require absolutely no assistance.
 They must be hands-free.
 As the thinking goes.

 Priced at $105, the Eva is made by Dame Products, a newish company headed by two women.
 The toy is borne of a crowdfunding campaign, in which they did that thing I hate by labeling Eva “the first truly wearable couples’ vibrator” (uh, cock rings would like to call bullshit).
 Either this shit is rigged or people were deeply swayed by the concept, because Eva raised $839,282, over 1000% of its goal, making it the most financially successful sex toy crowdfunding campaign to date.